shayanhoshyari/issue-reports/rules_img/minimal_lazy/README.md

 ./bazel build //:push
 ```

-Notes:

-1. The wrapper caches Bazelisk in `${XDG_CACHE_HOME:-$HOME/.cache}/ai_platform`.
-2. The `.bazelrc` sets a default gRPC remote cache
-3. **Expected behavior**: On a cache hit, Bazel records the output digest for `:layer` but does **not**
+**Expected behavior**: On a cache hit, Bazel records the output digest for `:layer` but does **not**
   download `layer.blob` because nothing depends on the file contents.
 When there is not cache hit, it builds it and uploads it to the remote cache.